On view

 Photo by Jerry L. Thompson

-Alfred Hrdlicka is one of several Austrian artists represented at Storm King, including Fritz Wotruba, Hrdlicka’s teacher at the Academy of Fine Arts in Vienna from 1953 to 1957.
-Hrdlicka, in contrast with Wotruba, insisted on using his artistic tools to expressive rather than formal or naturalistic ends.
-Concentrating on the male figure, predominantly the torso, Hrdlicka had been developing a “body language” based on expressive contortions and sagging flesh—a vocabulary he had studied as a “professional voyeur” in the meatmarket halls and bars where he earned his living while studying in the Academy.
-The figure in Golgatha is typical of Hrdlicka’s style of the period, its limp muscles suggesting that the body is no longer alive.
-The work takes its name from a hill outside of Jerusalem, a biblical reference to the site of the Crucifixion.
+Hrdlicka insisted on using his artistic tools to expressive, rather than formal or naturalistic, ends.
+Concentrating on the male figure, predominantly the torso, he developed a “body language” based on expressive contortions and sagging flesh—a vocabulary he had studied in bars and meat markets, where he worked to earn a living while studying at the academy.
+The figure in Golgatha is typical of Hrdlicka’s style at the time this sculpture was made, its limp muscles suggesting that the body is no longer alive.
+The work takes its name from a hill outside Jerusalem, a biblical reference to the site of the Crucifixion.

 Location